loopbackio/loopback.io/pages/en/lb2/Attaching-models-to-data-sources.md

 you can specify the data source you want it to use from among those you've added to the application using the [Data source generator](Data-source-generator.html) and the default `db` data source (that uses the [memory connector](Memory-connector.html)).

+To create a model, run `slc loopback:model` or `apic create --type model`.

 ```shell
 ?
 Enter the model name: myModel